Huntingdonshire: Governance

 Huntingdonshire District Council's headquarters are located in Pathfinder House in Huntingdon.
 The council consists of 52 councillors.
 Until 2018, district council elections were held in three out of every four years, with a third of the 52 council seats coming up each time.
 Elections since have been held for all seats every four years.
 The Conservative party had a majority on the council from 1976 until 2022, after which a joint administration took control of the council.

 Sports

 Huntingdonshire is the birthplace of bandy, now an IOC accepted sport.
 According to documents from 1813, Bury Fen Bandy Club was undefeated for 100 years.
 A club member, Charles Tebbutt, wrote the first official rules in 1882 and helped to spread the sport to other countries.

 Huntingdonshire County Cricket Club is taken to be one of the 20 minor counties of English and Welsh cricket, but it has never played in the Minor Counties Championship.
-It has its own Cricket Board and played in the English domestic one-day competition from 1999 to 2003.county entered teams into the English domestic one-day competition, matches which had List A status.
-The county played seven List A matches during this period, with the final List A match it played coming against Cheshire.
+It has its own Cricket Board and played in the English domestic one-day competition from 1999 to 2003.The county played seven List A matches during this period, with the final List A match it played coming against Cheshire.

+Media

+In terms of television, Huntingdonshire is served by BBC East and ITV Anglia broadcasting from Sandy Heath transmitting station.

+Radio stations for the area are BBC Radio Cambridgeshire, Heart East, Greatest Hits Radio East, Star Radio and HCR FM, a community based station that broadcast from its studios in Huntingdon.

+The Hunts Post is the local weekly newspaper.